SamuelTallet/SketchUp-Material-Browser-Plugin/docs/README.md

 ### Materials list is too long.
 What can I do?

 In Material Browser, click on eye icon then check "Display only In Model materials".

+### I picked a material from Poly Haven but I don't see reflections...

+1. Ensure you are using SketchUp 2025 or newer.
+2. In SketchUp "View > Face Style" menu, ensure "Photoreal Materials" is enabled.
+3. In SketchUp "Environments" tray, ensure an IBL (HDRI) is selected.

 Thanks
 ------